paillave/Etl.Net/docs/docs/recipes/3_writeInFiles.md

 :::warning

-Keep in mind that the given first row, will be null when called to evaluate the execution plan by the runtime.
+Keep in mind that the given first row will be null when called to evaluate the execution plan by the runtime.
 Therefore, ensure that no null exception is raised when using it.
 Of course, during the actual process, it **never** be null.

 :::